tensorchord/envd/docs/proposals/20220603-kubernetes-vendor.md

 `builder` and `buildkit.Client` still needs to use `docker.Client` since we keep using docker to build the images.

-The pseudocode of the new logic will be like:
+The pseudocode of the new logic will be like this:

 ```go
 // Destroy the environment